sideseal/microJSON/README.md

 ## Advantages

-1. **Easy-to-Understand Parsing Logic:** By associating each value with a type field, our parser promotes a more intuitive and comprehensible parsing logic, making it easier for users to work with JSON data.
+1. **Easy-to-Understand Parsing Logic:** By associating each value with a type field, our parser promotes a more intuitive and comprehensible parsing logic about JSON, making it easier for users to work with JSON data.

 2. **Simplified Memory Management:** This approach eliminates the need for intricate memory management, ensuring that developers can focus on their application logic without worrying about memory allocation and deallocation.